danickblouin/advent-of-code/README.md

-# Advent of Code 2022
+# Advent of Code

-My solutions to the Advent of Code 2022.
+My solutions to the Advent of Code.
 Slowly relearning Python functionalities.
 Most of the solutions are not really optimized, just participating for fun.